-- Outcomes: During the Q2 2021 reporting period, referrals for both hospitals combined decreased by 25.3 percent. - Drivers: As illustrated in Figure 8, it appears as though an apparent preference by the courts and defense counsel, as it pertains to patient evaluations, to have the vast majority of competency evaluations completed in jail and in community settings as opposed to inpatient settings, continues to persist.
+- Outcomes: During the Q3 2021 reporting period, referrals for both hospitals combined increased by 27.9 percent after declining by 25.3 percent in Q2. - Drivers: As illustrated earlier in Figure 8, it appears as though an apparent preference by the courts and defense counsel, as it pertains to patient evaluations, to have the vast majority of competency evaluations completed in jail and in community settings as opposed to inpatient settings, continues to persist.
 Likewise, in response to the COVID-19 pandemic, criminal courts have allowed greater numbers of defendants to be released on PR while awaiting an evaluation.
 Court orders have flowed to the two hospitals in very different patterns over the last four years.
 ESH has grown interminably over this time with its referral load tripling before subsiding to 247 percent above Q2 2015 referral numbers just prior to the pandemic's onset.
 WSH's referrals grew rapidly, peaked twice, and then dropped by Q4 2019 to, on average, 61 percent below Q2 2015's referral numbers just prior to the pandemic's onset.
-However, contrary to BHA's typical COVID-19 pandemic experience, demand for inpatient competency evaluations has grown substantially [+98%] during much of the pandemic.
-Demand is now within typical pre-pandemic ranges
+Unlike most other service types in 2020, inpatient evaluation referrals grew in spite of the pandemic.